davidcashm/create-your-own-adventure/english/explore-outside/journey-to-flaming-tower/walk/walk.md

 You eventually come to a river.
 There is a bridge, an evil portal, and the road continues toward the tower which appears no closer.

-Beneath the bridge you see a dock with a sailboat tied up.
+Next to the bridge you see a dock with a sailboat tied up.

 Do you: